hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenwritecreateorphan"></a>
 # **TokenWriteCreateOrphan**
-> void TokenWriteCreateOrphan (TokenWriteCreateOrphanRequest tokenWriteCreateOrphanRequest, string format = null, string tokenMountPath = null)
+> void TokenWriteCreateOrphan (TokenWriteCreateOrphanRequest tokenWriteCreateOrphanRequest, string tokenMountPath = "token", string format = default(string), TimeSpan? wrapTTL = null)

 The token create path is used to create new orphan tokens.